Best B&O headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best B&O headphones you can buy in 2019.

 Read on for our round-up of our favourite B&O headphones on the market.
 And with Black Friday around the corner, it's a good time to be keeping an eye out for bargains.

 If you want to cut the cord to your B&O headphones, take a look at the luxurious H8s.
 These impressive wireless all-rounders serve up effective noise cancelling, plush materials and touch-sensitive playback controls.

 Battery life is decent: three hours charging returns 14 hours of Bluetooth and noise-cancelling playback.
 You can swap out the battery if needs be, and the softness of the lambskin-coated earpads makes them a pleasure to wear.

 If you're after a more open, expansive soundstage, Sennheiser's Momentum Wireless 'phones should be in the mix.
 But overall, the B&O H8s are a sublime blend of style and substance.

 Read the full review: B&O BeoPlay H8

-These B&O headphones crafted from lightweight aluminium and blessed with a plenty of oomph and midrange detail.
+These B&O headphones are crafted from lightweight aluminium and blessed with a plenty of oomph and midrange detail.

 They're sleek yet sturdy, with a battery that's good for 20 hours of active noise cancellation.
-They may not be ruthlessly effective when it comes to drowning out chatter, but they excel at blocking out the vroom or a car or hum of a jet engine.
+They may not be ruthlessly effective when it comes to drowning out chatter, but they excel at blocking out the vroom of a car or hum of a jet engine.